INORGANIC CHEMISTRY

 lead shielding

-A soft, malleable, ductile, dense, metallic element that is bluish-white when freshly cut but tarnishes to gray when exposed to air.
-Lead occurs in group IVA and period 6 of the periodic table and has the highest atomic number of any stable element.
-It is extracted chiefly from galena (lead sulfide, PbS) by converting the ore to the oxide by roasting, then smelting with coke.
-Anglesite (lead sulfate, PbSO4) and cerussite (lead carbonate, PbCO3) are two other lead-based minerals.
+Lead (Pb) is a soft, malleable, ductile, dense, metallic element that is bluish-white when freshly cut but tarnishes to gray when exposed to air (Figure 1).
+Lead occurs in group 14 (old group IVA) and period 6 of the periodic table and has the highest atomic number of any stable element (although bismuth, which has a higher atomic number, is only weakly radioactive and is, for all practical purposes, stable).

 Lead has been known since ancient times.
 Its name is derived from the Anglo-Saxon laedan.
 The chemical symbol Pb comes from the Latin for "lead", plumbum, which is also the root for "plumbing".
 Lead was used in pipes, pewter, and paint by the Romans.